vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-MaintenanceMode.md

 ### -state

-The state of the maintenance mode to be set on ESXi host.
+The state of the maintenance mode to be set on ESX host.
-Allowed states are "ENABLE" or "DISABLE".
+The value can be one of the following ("ENABLE" or "DISABLE").

 ```yaml
 Type: String